 The Private House at Elsa’s gives added exclusivity to a private group or a family while also providing proximity to the main lodge for one to enjoy the facilities or socialise if the mood takes you.
 Meals can be taken either in the private house or the main dining room.

 Elsa’s Kopje is named after the lion cared for by the Adamsons and made famous in the film Born Free.
-The stories of George and Joy, and their lions, and indeed of the making of the film which became inextricably linked with Meru too, provides a fascinating context for the camp, and the walls are full of photographs from this time.
+The stories of George and Joy, and their lions, and indeed of the making of the film which became inextricably linked with Meru too, provide a fascinating context for the camp, and the walls are full of photographs from this time.
 You can even go and see the graves of Elsa and Pippa (their cheetah) in the park.

 Accommodation: 4 simple reed bandas in a camp that’s all soul